 What happens if the defendant is found guilty of breaking the peace bond?

 Being found guilty of breaking a peace bond is a serious matter.
 The defendant may get a criminal record and, depending on the seriousness of the breach, could get up to four years in jail.
 It is rare for a defendant to get the maximum sentence.
-A common sentence for a first offence is release on probation with conditions such as staying away from you and your family.
+A typical sentence for a first offence is release on probation with conditions such as staying away from you and your family.

 What if I have a peace bond against my spouse and we get back together?

-If you have a peace bond against your spouse, it should not affect their parenting time with the children, unless the peace bond forbids contact with them.
-If you have legal custody of the children and the defendant has legal parenting time to them (such as in a court order or written separation agreement), you should point this out to the judge at the peace bond hearing.
-The judge can take the parenting arrangements into account when setting the conditions for the bond.
+If the defendant has parenting time under a court order or written separation agreement, you should point this out at the peace bond hearing.
+The Justice of the Peace can consider the parenting arrangements when setting the conditions for the bond.
+The peace bond might include conditions that state:

 For more information